coreboot/coreboot/Documentation/mainboard/up/squared/index.md

 The SPI header is located on the **bottom** side (see [here][overview_bottom_link]).
 ![][header_cn22]

-### Preperations
+### Preparations
-In order to build coreboot, it's neccessary to extract some files from the vendor firmware.
+In order to build coreboot, it's necessary to extract some files from the vendor firmware.
 Make sure that you have a fully working dump.
 ```bash
 [upsquared]$ ls
 firmware_vendor.rom